buthanoid/oimaging/doc/oimaging-actions.md

 - Called by: Asynchronously by `Start Run`, it is triggered when the algorithm execution has completed.
 - Source code: `RunFitActionWorker.refreshUI`.

+#### Reset

+- Goal: clears all data and resets interface.
+- Description:
+  - Sets manual option to `null`.
+  - Sets focus to initial image.
+  - Sets selected initial and regulation images to `null`.
+  - Empties image library.
+  - Empties results table.
+  - Sets `running` state to false.
+  - Sets a basic initial `OIFitsFile` associated to the input form.
+- Called by: OImaging startup, menu button "File > New OI Image file".
+- Source code: `IRModel.reset`, `NewAction`.

 ## What is an action ?

 An action is a useful goal, a useful task that can be achieved by the software during its execution.

-It consists of a summary goal, a detailed scenario of its steps, with eventual branches, failures, pre and post conditions, the source that triggered or called it.
+It consists of a summary goal, a list of its steps, ordered or not, a list of the callers of the action, additional notes, and related source code.

 It can be low-level enough to be realized by a single function in the source code, but it can also span over several functions.
 It goes the same for the GUI : the action can be fully realized by a single click on a button, or it can imply several interactions with the user, for example such as a dialog with an input text field and a validation button.\
 However an action should not be too high-level, as a limit example "Use OImaging" is the most high-level possible action, and it is too broad too be relevant.
 The high-level tasks that span over a large sequence of actions will be described in the form of "scenarios of usage".
 For example "Reconstruct an image" is one relevant scenario of usage that implies a sequence of actions in OImaging.

-## Sources of actions

-The source of the action is the entity that called the action.
+### Who call an action ?

 - **User & graphical user interface**\
 This is the most common source of action.
 Typically the user clicks on a button, for example the "Create Image" button.
 Almost every widget use leads to an OImaging action, for example drag & drop a column in the *results table* triggers an action.
 - **End of an asynchronous action**\
-Some actions take a long time, for example the `Start Run` action asks a computation on a distant server. \
+Some actions take a long time, for example the `Start Run` action asks a lengthy computation of an algorithm. \
 These actions are split in two parts: the *start* part and the *end* part.
 The split reflects better the behaviour of the program, and also reflects the fact that the user can trigger other actions between *start* and *end*.\
 A good example of an end of an asynchronous action is the `End Run` action.
-It is triggered when the server answers with a final reconstructed image that is going to be displayed in the interface.
+It is triggered when the algorithm answers with a final reconstructed image that is going to be displayed in the interface.
 - **SAMP & other JMMC softwares**\
 *JMMC* softwares are able to communicate by the *SAMP* system.
 For example the user can trigger an action on another *JMMC* software that will send an image to OImaging by *SAMP*, this will trigger an OImaging action.
 - **Composite actions**\
 Some actions implies other actions.
-For example, the `End Run` action implies the `Add result` action to add the result to the table, and the `Select input image` to set the new initial image in the input form.\
+For example, the `End Run` action implies the `Add Result` action to add the result to the table, and the `Select Init Image` to set the new initial image in the input form.\
-Some actions are not directly available from the graphical interface and are solely called by other actions.
+Some actions are not directly available from the graphical interface and are solely called by other actions, these are marked as "[internal]".
 - **Automatic**\
 Some actions are triggered more or else automatically by the OImaging software.
 For example OImaging tries to connect to the *SAMP* hub by the action *Register SAMP*.